IBM API Connect vs MuleSoft Anypoint API Manager comparison

 Find out what your peers are saying about IBM API Connect vs. MuleSoft Anypoint API Manager and other solutions.
 Updated: March 2024.

-IBM API Connect is ranked 5th in API Management with 73 reviews while MuleSoft Anypoint API Manager is ranked 4th in API Management with 48 reviews.
+IBM API Connect is ranked 5th in API Management with 73 reviews while MuleSoft Anypoint API Manager is ranked 4th in API Management with 49 reviews.
 IBM API Connect is rated 8.0, while MuleSoft Anypoint API Manager is rated 8.2.
-The top reviewer of IBM API Connect writes "Good speed and performance, but it's based on a bit dated architecture".
+The top reviewer of IBM API Connect writes "Offers basic API orchestration and provides robust security and governance features".
 On the other hand, the top reviewer of MuleSoft Anypoint API Manager writes "Responsive technical support, low tickets issued showing great stability, and limitless expansion".
-IBM API Connect is most compared with IBM DataPower Gateway, Apigee, Microsoft Azure API Management, Amazon API Gateway and Kong Gateway Enterprise, whereas MuleSoft Anypoint API Manager is most compared with Microsoft Azure API Management, Amazon API Gateway, Apigee, Kong Gateway Enterprise and Layer7 API Management.
+IBM API Connect is most compared with IBM DataPower Gateway, Apigee, Microsoft Azure API Management, Amazon API Gateway and 3scale API Management, whereas MuleSoft Anypoint API Manager is most compared with Microsoft Azure API Management, Amazon API Gateway, Apigee, Kong Gateway Enterprise and Layer7 API Management.
 See our IBM API Connect vs. MuleSoft Anypoint API Manager report.

 See our list of best API Management vendors.